italiangrid/storm/sysadmin-guide.md

 <a name="installprereq">&nbsp;</a>
 ## Installation Prerequisites

-All StoRM components are certified to work on Scientific Linux SL5/64 (x86_64) and on Scientific Linux SL6/64 (x86_64) both with EPEL as repository for external dependencies.
+All the StoRM components are certified to work on Scientific Linux SL5/64 (x86_64) and Scientific Linux SL6/64 (x86_64) both with an EPEL repository for external dependencies.
 Therefore **install a proper version of Scientific Linux on your machine(s)**.
 All the information about the OS Scientific Linux can be found at [here](http://www.scientificlinux.org).
-SL5 and SL6 are also available in the [SL5.X](http://linuxsoft.cern.ch/scientific/5x/) and [SL6.X](http://linuxsoft.cern.ch/scientific/6x/) repository respectively mirrored at CERN.
+SL5 and SL6 are also available in the [SL5.X](http://linuxsoft.cern.ch/scientific/5x/) and [SL6.X](http://linuxsoft.cern.ch/scientific/6x/) repositories respectively mirrored at CERN.
 There are no specific minimum hardware requirements but it is advisable to have at least 1GB of RAM on BackEnd host.

 <a name="emi3instructions">&nbsp;</a>
 ### General EMI 3 installation instructions